Castel d'Azzano

 Castel d'Azzano is a comune (municipality) in the Province of Verona in the Italian region Veneto, located about 110 km west of Venice and about 6 km southwest of Verona.
 As of 1 September 2011, it had a population of 11.865 and an area of 10.0 km².

 The municipality of Castel d'Azzano contains the frazioni (subdivisions, mainly villages and hamlets) La Rizza, San Martino, and Forette.

 Castel d'Azzano borders the following municipalities: Buttapietra, Verona, Vigasio, and Villafranca di Verona.

+History

+On 14 October 2025, the deliberate explosion of the Ramponi family farmhouse killed three Carabinieri officers and injured 25 others people, including the man who triggered the gas explosion.

+The municipality proclaimed five days of mourning, the Veneto Region proclaimed a regional mourning day, and a national mourning day was instituted with a state funeral for the three Carabinieri.